radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 RadiantOne supports the All Operational Attributes extension feature as outlined in [RFC 3673](https://www.rfc-editor.org/rfc/rfc3673) by default.
 This is advertised in the rootDSE to support searching for all operational attributes.

-Using the + character in your comma-separated list of return attributes, this extension allows LDAP searches of RadiantOne Universal Directory stores to return all operational attributes (except computed operational attributes, which must be specified by name).
+Using the + character in your comma-separated list of return attributes, this extension allows LDAP searches of RadiantOne Directory stores to return all operational attributes (except computed operational attributes, which must be specified by name).
 This feature can be useful when trying to determine which operational attributes exist in an entry.

 >[!note] Search results may not include all requested attributes if precluded by access controls.